manawasp/integrate-openapi-to-ts-app/README.md

 # Integrate OpenAPI to TS app

-Demonstrate a strategy to limit api integration friction in a typescript application.
+Demonstrate a strategy to limit api integration friction in a typescript application based on the openapi generation.

 > Application could be split into two parts: frontend and backend.
 Extra attention will be required as we need to integrate the api communication.
 > We will explore a solution to avoid mistake and facilitate integration.